U.S. warns China against backsliding on currency commitments

 "While it is too early to judge the full implications of the change ... any reversal in reforms would be a troubling development," a U.S. Treasury official said.

-The United States has long pressed China to move more quickly towards letting market forces determine the yuan's value, and the Treasury official did so again on Tuesday.
+The United States has long pressed China to move more quickly toward letting market forces determine the yuan's value, and the Treasury official did so again on Tuesday.

 "We will continue to monitor how these changes are implemented and continue to press China on the pace of its reforms," the official said.